Written by 9:41 pm How To, WordPress Views: 27

 This design exists for performance: one query to load frequently needed data is faster than dozens of individual queries.
 The problem starts when plugins store large serialized arrays, transient data, or configuration blobs with autoload set to yes by default.
 WordPress core itself only autoloads about 100 KB.
 Everything above that is plugin and theme bloat.

 According to WordPress core contributor Andrew Nacin, the autoload mechanism was designed for small, frequently accessed options.
 When a single plugin stores 500 KB of serialized data with autoload enabled, it defeats the purpose entirely.
 The MySQL query that loads autoloaded options becomes the bottleneck instead of the optimization it was meant to be.
+For related site settings guidance, check our configuration hub.

 Diagnosing Autoload Bloat: The Full Audit